wijayad/Airfoil-Plotter/README.md

 # Airfoil-Plotter

-The first iteration of a tool to create plots and initial CAD models during iteration for AERO McGill (created October 2018).
+The first iteration of a tool to create plots and initial CAD model of aircraft wing during iteration for AERO McGill (created October 2018).

 ## Background